National Security Office Precinct

 The Department of Finance is leading the development of a National Security Office Precinct (the Precinct) at York Park in Barton, ACT.
 The Precinct will provide a permanent solution to the critical accommodation and capability requirements of several national security and other Commonwealth agencies.

-York Park (Section 5, Block 1) is a prominent Commonwealth owned site within Barton, currently used as a temporary car park.
+York Park (Block 5, Section 1) is a prominent Commonwealth owned site within Barton, previously used as a temporary car park.
 The site is bounded by Brisbane Avenue, State Circle, the York Park Oak Plantation and Windsor Walk.
 This site was chosen for the National Security Office Precinct by the Department of Finance in consultation with the National Capital Authority.

 Consistent with the requirements of the National Capital Plan (NCP), the precinct approach will maximise the development potential of the site by addressing multiple accommodation requirements.